apertus-open-source-cinema/debayering/Debay-O-Mat/README.md

 # "Debay-O-Mat" Debayering Test Tool
 Copyright: Peter Sreckovic

 # License
-Thi software is released under GNU GPL V3 as is and without any warranty.
+This software is released under GNU GPL V3 as is and without any warranty.

+# Compiling
+GNUStep framework is required

 # Usage
 All parameters can be altered through the commandline:
 Debay-O-Mat doGrain=true resize=0.5 colorRedo=false

-##Default Parameters:
+## Default Parameters:
 doRescale = false;
 resize = 1.0; // ==1.0  deactivates Rescaling entirely
 rescaleMethod = 0;